Chinese Ink Painting: A Look at the Profound Beauty of This Ancient Art

-A defining trait of Chinese painting is the use of lines, as opposed to the Western tradition’s use of light and shadow.
+A defining trait of Chinese ink painting is the use of lines, as opposed to the Western tradition’s use of light and shadow.
 The strength and softness of the brush strokes can have a sense of movement, of calmness or vigour; the thickness, lightness, dryness, wetness, and burnt colours of the ink can create a vivid landscape or depict a lively conversation among literati.

 The straightness and curves of the lines are interdependent and combine like a symphony on paper.
 The intentions of the painter interweave with the story of the painting like the melodies and rhythms of music.

 Regarding the use of lines, Tian uses an anecdote from his days studying painting to illustrate the concept.
-“I had been learning Chinese painting for a long time.
-I was kind of outstanding in my class and often praised by my teachers and classmates.
+“I had been learning Chinese ink painting for a long time.
+I was outstanding in my class and often praised by my teachers and classmates.
 My works were even hung on the wall of our classroom.
 However, one day a new teacher came to our class for the first time and talked about some common problems of Chinese painting—using my work as examples of the shortcomings one by one.”

 Just when Tian felt the most frustrated, the teacher went straight to his desk and picked up the brush to demonstrate his method for line drawing.
 “I suddenly became enlightened, and my understanding of lines made a qualitative leap.
 It was that line which really brought me into the realm of Chinese painting.”